surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

 ### Y-Axis

-- <b>Axis:</b> select the measures values on y-axis  to enable editing options for y-axis in Line, for Bar and bubble chart.
+- <b>Axis:</b> select measures values on y-axis  to enable editing options for y-axis in Line, for Bar and bubble chart.

 - <b>Axis label:</b> Text label for Y-axis.